 How to Store

-If freezing, place individual cubes on a cookie sheet and freeze.
+Freezer If freezing, place individual cubes on a cookie sheet and freeze.
 Transfer to a freezer-safe container and store in the freezer for up to 3 months.

-Defrost in the fridge overnight and reheat in a pan with a little oil over medium heat for the best texture, or in the microwave if you are in a hurry.
+Reheating Defrost in the fridge overnight and reheat in a pan with a little oil over medium heat for the best texture, or in the microwave if you are in a hurry.

 Chicken Dinner Try with Italian Chicken Cutlets and Garlicky Sautéed Cruciferous Crunch for a comforting dinner.
+It's also delicious with crisp-skinned roasted chicken, like this Roast Half Chicken or this Roast Herbes de Provence chicken.

-Steak/Beef Serve some carne asada or kafta with a side of sauteed butternut squash.
+Steak/Beef Serve some Carne Asada or Kafta with a side of sautéed butternut squash.

 Grain Bowl Try swapping the brown rice in this Warm Grain Bowl with Goat Cheese and Greens for butternut squash.

 Turkey What says fall more than turkey?
+Try this traditional roast turkey or these delicious Smoked Turkey Legs.
 Make your life easy by preparing this simple butternut squash for your Thanksgiving table!
-These would also be delicious alongside some Turkey Bacon Wrapped Asparagus.

 Salad Topping Try adding some cubes of butternut squash to your next fall salad.